nilsding/waschi/README.md

 - put a `<?php' on the first line of those files - to make them unreadable for others.

 ##Future-Plans:
-- Get a pwds/users/found transfer betweet servers (like the current object transfer)
+- Get a pwds/users/found transfer betweet servers (like the current object transfer) (should work with this)
-- Put wash.php & giveaway.php together
+- Put wash.php & giveaway.php together (nope!)
-- Same for index.php & getback.php
+- Same for index.php & getback.php (done!)
 - Write client-files (echowash.php like) to help coders by making work easier
 - Implement a function to send every success giveaway (just usernames) to waschi.org - For a cool high-score list!